-- I can't find the mini butterscotch chips at a regular supermarket, so I usually get mine at an Amish or Mennonite bulk food store.
-But I added an affiliate link, for those of you who don't have access to a local bulk food store.
+- I can't find the mini butterscotch chips at a regular supermarket nowadays, so I usually get mine at an Amish or Mennonite bulk food store.
+But you can also purchase them from Amazon if you don't have access to a local bulk food store.

-These Amish Homemade Protein Balls are a healthy and kid-approved snack.
+These Amish Homemade Protein Balls are a healthy and kid-approved snack recipe.

-Homemade Granola Bars are easy to make and a great snack.
+Homemade Granola Bars are easy to make and are great for a snack or breakfast.

-If you try this recipe, would you please leave a comment down below?
+If you try this Amish homemade granola cereal recipe, I'd love it if you left a comment down below.
 Thank you.